 Swim events include the 50-yard freestyle, 100-yard freestyle, 50-yard backstroke, and 50-yard breaststroke in both men's and women's categories.
-There are also two combined 200-yard freestyle relays.
+Relay races offered are mixed classifications men only, women only, and mixed gender.

 Athletes compete in different classification categories based on functional abilities, including impaired muscle power/range of movement, limb deficiency and visual impairment.